Tehran Metro: Line 1

-Line 1, coloured red on system maps, is 86.9 km long, of which 14.9 km are underground (from Tajrish station to Shoush-Khayyam crossing) and the rest runs at surface level.
-There are 32 stations along this line of which 22 stations are located underground and nine above ground.
+Line 1, coloured red on system maps, is 92 km long, of which 14.9 km are underground (from Tajrish station to Shoush-Khayyam crossing) and the rest runs at surface level.
+There are 32 stations along this line of which 22 stations are located underground and 10 above ground.
 As of 2018, the total capacity of line 1 is 650,000 passenger per day, with trains stopping at each station for 20 seconds.
 The trains are each made up of seven wagons, with a nominal capacity of 1,300 seated and standing passengers.
 The maximum speed of the trains is 80 km/h which is tempered to an average of 45 km/h due to stoppages at stations along the route.

 Line 1 runs mostly north–south.
 A 4.1 km, three station extension of the line from Mirdamad station to Qolhak station opened on 20 May 2009.
 The 4 km, four stations second phase of this extension from Qolhak station to Tajrish Square was completed in 2011.
 Construction was to be completed by March 2007 but faced major issues due to large boulders and rock bed in part of the tunnels as well as water drainage issues.
 It has also faced major financing issues as the government has refused to release funds earmarked for the project to the municipality.

-Since August 2017, one of Line 1's stations, Darvazeh Dowlat is open 24 hours a day, in order to accommodate passengers traveling to and from Imam Khomeini Airport via Line 1.
+Since August 2017, one of Line 1's stations, Darvazeh Dowlat is open 24 hours a day, in order to accommodate passengers travelling to and from Imam Khomeini Airport via Line 1.

 Line 1 connects Tehran to Imam Khomeini International Airport.
 Its first phase, to Shahr-e-Aftab station, opened in 2016, and the airport station opened in August 2017.
-It is the only metro line in Tehran that is completely open 24 hours a day (even if the frequency is only 80 minutes...), in order to accommodate passengers from late night and early morning flights (Line 1's Darvazeh Dowlat station is the only other metro station outside of Line 1 with that classification).
+It is the only metro line in Tehran that is completely open 24 hours a day (even if the frequency is only 80 minutes), in order to accommodate passengers from late night and early morning flights (Line 1's Darvazeh Dowlat station is the only other metro station outside of Line 1 with that classification).
 A third phase, completed in 2023, extended Line 1 to the satellite city of Parand and brought the total length of the line to 50 km.
 Its 120 km per hour speeds classify it as an express subway line, the first of its kind on the Tehran Metro.